oneapi-src/oneAPI-tab/image/README.rst

 To achieve these goals, the following strategic approach will be taken:

-1. Community Building: Foster a vibrant and active community of engineers and software developers that meets regularly to discuss, debate, and determine the direction of oneIPL.
+1. Community Building: Foster a vibrant and active community of engineers and software developers who meet regularly to discuss, debate, and determine the direction of oneIPL.
 This will be achieved through online events and a clear communication channel for group members.

 2. Open Collaboration: Promote an open-source mindset to enable active contributions from all members.
 The group will focus on collaboration,